EasyMeasure/7-GPU-mining-rig-with-Debian-Linux-OS/README.md

 **Building the rig**<br>
 There are plenty of youtube videos on how to connect power supply, processor, SDRAM, SSD Drive and riser sets to a motherboard so I'll skip this step.
-Figure 1 shows a photo of the rig that was just built on a wooden plank.
+The photo at the beginning of this document shows the rig that was simply mounted on a wooden plank.

-Figure 1.
-Photo of the mining rig

 **Configuration of the motherboard**<br>
 Correct configuration of the BIOS appears to be crucial for making the system to work well with 7 GPUs.
 It was observed that, out of the box, the motherboard only supported 3 GPUs at the same time and connecting more GPUs resulted in a system that hangs before starting up the operating system.
 This issue occurs both in Windows and Linux.